A taxonomy of categories for relations: A taxonomy of gs-monoidal categories

 \section{A taxonomy of gs-monoidal categories}

-The overall, one-dimensional taxonomy of the various ``categories for relations'' we are going to analyse here is represented by the diagram below, where the presence of an arrow $X \to Y$ means that a category falling in the class $X$ (e.g. restriction categories with restriction products) also belong to the class $Y$ (categories that are either gs-monoidal or with diagonals)
+The overall, one-dimensional taxonomy of the various ``categories for relations'' we are going to analyse here is represented by the diagram below, where the presence of an arrow $X \to Y$ means that a category falling in the class $X$ (e.g. Markov categories) also belongs to the class $Y$ (categories that are either gs-monoidal or with projections)

 Monoidal categories were introduced by B\'enabou \cite{benabou_1963} and later finitely axiomatised by Mac Lane in \cite{maclane_1963}, with the term ``monoidal category'' first appearing in a 1966 paper by Eilenberg and Kelly \cite{closed_categories_1966}.
-Nowadays, the literature on monoidal categories is very extensive.
+Nowadays, the literature on monoidal categories is large.
 Hence, for a standard presentation we refer to \cite{MacLane-1998,HCA2}.

 A monoidal category is a category equipped with a tensor product operation and a unit object, satisfying certain coherence conditions.
 It provides a framework for studying structures where objects can be combined and interactions are modelled algebraically.
 Cartesian categories are one of the leading examples of monoidal categories, where the tensor product is the categorical product.